Malcolm Young's Guitars and GearPublished : - Author : Dan Kopilovic

 Malcolm Young was a guitar virtuoso whose unique sound was an essential part of AC/DC’s success.
 With his powerful riffs and steady rhythm, Malcolm created a distinct style that helped define the band’s signature sound.
 But achieving this sound wasn’t just about Malcolm’s skill and talent – it also required the right equipment.

 Mal‘s rig was relatively simple, and he mostly relied on one single guitar: The Beast – a 1963 Gretsch Jet Firebird.
 This guitar was originally red and with two Filter’Trons.
 Over the years, he modified it numerous times, went through thousands of gigs, and finally in 2017 – Gretsch built a signature model based on that guitar.

-Thanks to Tom M.M. for compiling the info.
+Big thanks to Tom M.M. for all the help with compiling the info.

 Malcolm Young's Electric Guitars